Skip to main content

 What is the difference between connectDomains and resourceDomains in MCP App CSP?

-How do I test that my MCP App CSP configuration is correct?
+How do I test MCP App CSP across hosts?